New Glass fusing workshops scheduled - don't miss out!

 I've always been a creative person, but my life before glass was spent in engineering and HR/Training.
-In 2007 I taught myself to make small glass cabochons for jewellery and, with a lot of experimentation, trial and error, plenty of research and reading, some masterclasses and 3 more kilns, I can safely say I have developed my own style and am pleased to call myself a glass artist!
+In 2007 I taught myself to make small glass cabochons for jewellery and with a lot of experimentation, trial and error, plenty of research and reading, some masterclasses and 3 more kilns, my studio has grown from it's humble beginnings in the spare bedroom to a large dedicated space plus the garage (I have a very understanding husband!)

 Another path on my glass journey has been to share my skills by delivering training sessions for a local arts organisation and running fusing classes in my studio - so even my HR training didn't go to waste - funny how everything comes full circle in the end!